malcolmlearnstech/datastructures-algopractice/CodeWars/5-Sum-of-Digits.md

 <p>
 <em>When the number 132189 is separated, it splits its digits in 1, 3, 2, 1, 8 and 9.
 When those are added, we receive 24.

   Since 24 still has two digits, we split again into 2 & 4.
-After adding 2 & 4, we receive 6.
+(After adding 2 & 4, we receive 6)

   <strong>The function will return 6.</strong></em>
 </p>